-Leaves are falling and turning a beautiful array of colors between yellow, orange, and red.
-No more sunbathing or having ice cream in 95-degree weather, hoping to cool off.
-It’s that time of year again, the Fall is upon us.
+When leaves are falling and turning a beautiful array of colors between yellow, orange, and red, and no more sunbathing or having ice cream in 95-degree weather, hoping to cool off, you know it’s that time of year again.
+Fall is upon us.

 This is usually the favorite season for most people because of the perfect weather and fashion-forward clothing.
 But it is also the season when you can save the most.

-Smart Ways To Save More Money This Fall:
+Saving Tips: 9 Smart Ways To Save More Money This Fall

 - Save Energy, Save Money